Dekeypetey40/kaberg-design/TESTING.md

 ### HTML W3C Validator

 All HTML code written by me passed through the [W3C HTML validator](https://validator.w3.org/#validate_by_uri).
+- Some minor errors were shown.
+We had a few trailing and unclosed divs, but after those were fixed there were no issues.

 ### Jigsaw CSS Validator